ballerina-attic/ballerina-awslambda-deployment/README.md

 ## Implementation

+Follow the steps below to implement AWS Lambda functions.
-As the first step, you can build the basic skeleton that is needed for Ballerina to expose as AWS Lambda functions.
+1. Build the basic skeleton that is needed to expose Ballerina functions as AWS Lambda functions.
 Let's name the file `image-text-processor.bal`.

 ```ballerina
 import ballerinax/awslambda;